InertialAR: Autoregressive 3D Molecule Generation with Inertial Frames: Determine Inertial Frame Directions by Introducing Fourth Node

 \section{Determine Inertial Frame Directions by Introducing Fourth Node}

+This appendix provides the formal geometric statement and proof for introducing a fourth node to disambiguate inertial-frame axis directions.

-\begin{theorem} For an inertial frame $F$, we build up the corresponding right-handed axes as coordinate systems $Q$.
-Then we need to incorporate a fourth point that is coplanar with the three basis vectors to uniquely determine the directions of the coordinate system with one rotation transformation matrix. \end{theorem}
+\begin{theorem} For an inertial frame $F$, let $Q=[Q_0,Q_1,Q_2]\in\mathbb{R}^{3\times 3}$ be the right-handed coordinate system formed by its principal axes.
+To uniquely determine the axis directions, we incorporate a fourth point whose coordinates in $Q$ have nonzero $x$- and $y$-components (equivalently, it does not lie on the $y$-$z$ plane or the $x$-$z$ plane), which removes the sign ambiguity of the canonical frame. \end{theorem}

-\begin{proof} For three vectors, we can easily find a counter-example , as illustrated in~\Cref{fig:direction_of_axes} (a, b). \Cref{fig:direction_of_axes} (a, b) describes two cases where we have the same initial frame, and we can rotate it to two different final frames with two rotation matrices, yet the righthandness still matches.
-We can easily see that there are four options of rotation matrices in this case, and we cannot uniquely determine the final inertial frame in this case.
+\begin{proof} For three vectors, we can easily find a counterexample, as illustrated in~\Cref{fig:direction_of_axes} (a, b). \Cref{fig:direction_of_axes} (a, b) describes two cases where we have the same initial frame, and we can rotate it to two different final frames with two rotation matrices, yet the right-handedness still matches.
+We can easily see that there are four options of rotation matrices in this case, and we cannot uniquely determine the final inertial frame.